moosecreates/tailtown/docs/architecture/API-SERVICE-LAYER.md

 ## Database Migration

-For database schema changes and migrations, refer to the [Database Migration Guide](../../services/reservation-service/DATABASE-MIGRATION.md).
+For database schema changes and migrations, refer to the [Database Migration Guide](../../services/reservation-service/docs/DATABASE-MIGRATION.md) and the [Schema Alignment Strategy](../development/SchemaAlignmentStrategy.md).